Safeguarding

 Our approach

 We aim to respond promptly, listen carefully, keep accurate records and take proportionate action to reduce risk.
 Our approach is person-centred and focused on safety, dignity, wellbeing and practical next steps.
-Wherever possible, adults are supported to be involved in decisions that affect them.

-Confidentiality and information sharing
+Confidentiality and safeguarding

 Safeguarding information is handled sensitively and shared responsibly.
-Where necessary, information may be shared with relevant professionals or authorities in order to protect an adult at risk, support an investigation, or comply with legal and professional responsibilities.
+Where necessary, information may be shared with relevant professionals or authorities to protect an adult at risk, support an investigation, or comply with legal and professional responsibilities.

 Raising a concern